FraserR1188/plant-plates/README.md

 - The create a new recipe page has 9 input fields, one being an upload image section which uses AWS for image upload.

+- The input fields include:

+  - Recipe Title (required max length 255 characters)
+  - Image (not required - max length 500 characters)
+  - Seasonal (not required)
+  - Total Time (not required - number)
+  - Yield (not required - number)
+  - Ingredients (required - text - new line seperated)
+  - Calories (not required - number)
+  - Steps To Prepare (required - text - new line seperated)
+  - Summary (not required - text)

+- I chose the inputting method of having everything seperated by a new line

 ## Details of Recipe

 ![Detail Recipe](plantplates/static/images/README/recipe-detail.png)

 - This is the what the recipe looks like once created on the users profile.
+- Ingrediants are shown in an unordered list.
+- Steps are shown in an ordered list.

 ## Edit the Recipe